A Geometric Framework for Odor Representation

 The weighting of features also can be influenced by external inputs to the olfactory bulb.
-It is well established that ascending inputs from the piriform cortex and other postbulbar regions of the brain can selectively activate granule cells \citep{Strowbridge2009,Gao2009}, and recent models suggest that ascending inputs from piriform pyramidal neurons can powerfully bias bulbar odor representations via the selective disinhibition of granule cells \citep{Imam2020}.
+It is well established that ascending inputs from the piriform cortex and other regions of the brain can selectively activate granule cells \cite{Strowbridge2009,Gao2009}, potentially biasing bulbar odor representations with top-down priors \cite{Imam2020}.
 In the present framework, such inputs could transiently alter the geometric properties of the sheaf $G$ (Diagram 3), enabling a remapping of the similarity relationships among certain learned odor categories.
 For example, a top-down focus on features of sweetness might increase the similarity of orange to apple and reduce its similarity to lemon, dynamically modifying $d^{per}$ relationships in order to emphasize or disregard selectively targeted features of dissimilarity.
 In contrast, a top-down focus on features of citrus would exert a contrary effect.
-Representations of external cues, such as spatial context, also can bias the interpretation of olfactory stimuli \citep{Aqrabawi2016,Levinson2020}.
-In sum, whereas we propose that experience-dependent transformations of $S$-space include persistent physiological changes that instantiate a critical substrate for long-term odor memory within the circuitry of the olfactory bulb and its immediate targets \citep{Tong2018,Tong2014}, the process of olfactory perception also admits dynamic, task-specific mechanisms that likely modulate these circuits substantively.
+Representations of external cues, such as spatial context, also can bias the interpretation of olfactory stimuli \cite{Aqrabawi2016,Levinson2020}.
+In sum, whereas we propose that experience-dependent transformations of $S$-space include persistent physiological changes that instantiate a critical substrate for long-term odor memory within the circuitry of the olfactory bulb and its immediate targets \cite{Tong2018,Tong2014}, the process of olfactory perception also admits dynamic, task-specific mechanisms that likely modulate these circuits substantively.

-\subsubsection{Efficient coding}
+\subsection{Efficient coding}